MARKETING ANALYTICS2025-10-13

 Also, Marketing Mix Modeling is an integral part of the planning process.
 It requires data collection and analysis, which can be expensive and time-consuming.

-To understand the effects of advertising on company sales, for example, it is necessary to collect data about what advertisements were shown, when they were shown, and where they were shown.
+To understand the effects of advertising on company sales, it is necessary to collect data about what advertisements were shown, when, and where.

 This requires a lot of field research, which is expensive and time-consuming.

-What’s more, companies often require access to proprietary information in order to conduct Marketing Mix Modeling; however, many companies are not willing to share that information with competitors or potential investors.
+What’s more, companies often require access to proprietary information to conduct Marketing Mix Modeling; however, many are not willing to share it with competitors or potential investors.

 Marketing Mix Modeling vs. Attribution Modeling: What is the Difference?